galaxyproject/galaxy-hub/doc/AUTHORING.md

 ### HTML wrappers

 One common use for HTML is to get the layout you want.
-Usually you can do thsi by surrounding a bit of Markdown with a `<div>` styled how you'd like:
+Usually you can do this by surrounding a bit of Markdown with a `<div>` styled how you'd like:
 ```markdown
 <div class="float-right">